Fiona Dolman

-Fiona Dolman (born 30 January 1970) is a Scottish actress known for playing Miss Pamela Andrews in the ITV 2008 daytime drama series and spinoff to The Royal, The Royal Today, and Sarah Barnaby in Midsomer Murders.
+Fiona Dolman (born 30 January 1970) is a Scottish actress known for playing Miss Pamela Andrews in the ITV 2008 daytime drama series and spinoff to The Royal, The Royal Today, and Jackie Bradley (née Lambert) in Heartbeat from 1998 to 2001.

-In 1998, Dolman was featured in a supporting role in Channel 4's one year vampire series Ultraviolet.
+In 1998, Dolman was featured in a supporting role in Channel 4's one-year vampire series Ultraviolet.

-From 1998 to 2001, Dolman played Jacqueline “Jackie” Lambert / Jacqueline “Jackie” Bradley in Heartbeat.
+From 1998 to 2001, Dolman played Jacqueline "Jackie" Lambert/Jacqueline "Jackie" Bradley in Heartbeat.

 Dolman featured briefly in the BBC show Paradox.
-She also appeared in the BBC series Waterloo Road in August 2010 as a Police sergeant.
+She also appeared in the BBC series Waterloo Road in August 2010 as a police sergeant.

-Since 2011 Dolman has appeared as Sarah Barnaby, wife of DCI John Barnaby and new head teacher at Causton Comprehensive School, in Midsomer Murders.
+Since 2011, Dolman has appeared as Sarah Barnaby, wife of DCI John Barnaby and new head teacher at Causton Comprehensive School, in Midsomer Murders.
 She has also appeared on Lily Savage's Blankety Blank.

 In 2013, Dolman gave birth to a daughter.
 Her pregnancy was also put into Midsomer Murders, with her character giving birth to the character Betty Barnaby.

-In 2019, Dolman successfully completed the London Marathon in memory of her father and raised a substantial amount of money for Hospice UK, for which she is an Ambassador.
+In 2019, Dolman successfully completed the London Marathon in memory of her father and raised a substantial amount of money for Hospice UK, for which she is an ambassador.